aidanok/decent-forum/README.md

 Some features that are supported in decent-forum-api are not surfaced fully in the UI yet:
  - Nested forums, any amount of levels deep, ex:  Foo > Bar > Whiz > MyForum

- You can actually use them, by navigating to /forum/Foo_Bar_Whiz_MyForum, where you can post and the forum will be created, but they wont show up in the all-forums list at the moment
+ You can actually use them, by navigating to /forum/Foo_Bar_Whiz_MyForum, where you can post and the forum will be created, but they wont show up in the all-forums list at the moment.

 ## Project setup
 ```